SevenShepherd/SevenShepherd.github.io/_posts/2024-03-17-hated-for-Christ.markdown

 It is my experience with modern movements, that they are filled with anger, hatred, and judgement for those who are correcting them in love.
 They do not bear [the fruits that Christ told us to look for](https://sevenshepherd.github.io/fruits/) in the lives of the those with genuine saving faith.

-> All Scripture is breathed out by God and profitable for teaching, for reproof, **for correction**, and for training in righteousness, &mdash; 2 Timothy 3:16 ESV
+> All Scripture is breathed out by God and profitable for teaching, for reproof, <span style="font-weight:bold;color:ForestGreen;">for correction</span>, and for training in righteousness, &mdash; 2 Timothy 3:16 ESV

 The Bible shows that not only are they unwise...